-- To learn how to idealise statically and kinematically determinate and indeterminate structures and their ill effects. - To learn the difference between local and global co-ordinates systems and its role in preparation of stiffness matrix. - To understand the effective usage of stiffness matrix method in indeterminate Structures. - To understand about static condensation and sub structuring. - To learn about shear walls and their role in multi storied structures.
+- The student learn how to idealise statically and kinematically determinate and indeterminate structures and their ill effects. - The student learn the difference between local and global co-ordinates systems and its role in preparation of stiffness matrix. - To understand the effective usage of stiffness matrix method in indeterminate Structures. - Understand about static condensation and sub structuring. - The student learn about shear walls and their role in multi storied structures.